Bifurcations and multistability in inducible three-gene toggle switch networks: Introduction

-We thus focus on examining the role of the effector concentration as a dynamical system parameter.
-Tuning inducer concentration alone, we can then directly observe corresponding shifts in dynamics.
-This framework offers a perspective for parametrization that is accessible to the experimentalist and also inherently to cell activity itself.
-For example, researchers can directly input external non-metabolizable effectors to study the dynamic shifts observed in theory~\cite{Marbach2012}, and cells can also naturally use one or more effectors, with two inducers driving cell fate determination in the lac operon and in cell differentiation during development, among other settings~\cite{Santillan2004,HuangEnver:2007}.
-Given the extensive experimental evidence emphasizing the significance of effectors as natural tuning knobs, we aim to theoretically examine how dynamics respond to explicit definitions for effectors and for the biological mechanism of induction.
+Accordingly, our aim is to examine the role of the effector concentration as a system parameter, and by tuning this parameter alone, to directly observe corresponding dynamical shifts that occur.
+This framework offers a perspective with parametrizations that are accessible to the experimentalist while also inherent to cell activity itself.
+For example, researchers can directly input external non-metabolizable effectors to study the dynamic shifts observed in theory~\cite{Marbach2012}.
+Cells also naturally leverage one or more effectors to tune dynamics, with two inducers driving cell fate determination in the lac operon and in cell differentiation during development, among other settings~\cite{Santillan2004,HuangEnver:2007}.
+It is important to recognize, of course, that tuning extracellular effector concentrations does not always exactly correspond to intracellular levels due to internal processes that can increase hypersensitivity, and that the internal concentrations of multiple distinct effectors can at times be codependent~\cite{Kuhlman2007}.
+Nonetheless, effector concentration remains a valuable measure of a cell's ability to regulate its gene expression dynamics, especially in light of the extensive experimental evidence emphasizing their significance as natural tuning knobs.

-To analyze the roles of effector molecules in the emergence of multistability, we specifically study extensions of the toggle switch to three genes as shown in Figure~\ref{fig:3genetogglediagram}.
-These motifs remain simple enough to visualize and physically interpret, yet also provide an additional layer of tunable gene interaction parameters that can allow more complex multistable dynamics -- in this case, tristability and beyond.
-In exploring how a set of more than two genes couple to collectively decide among multiple possible cell fates, we gain insights into how these interactions drive dynamics in larger and more complex networks.
+To analyze the roles of effector molecules in the emergence of multistability, we specifically study extensions of the toggle switch to three genes.
+These motifs remain simple enough to visualize and physically interpret, yet also provide an additional layer of tunable gene interaction parameters that allows for more complex multistable dynamics -- in this case, tristability and beyond.
+In exploring how a set of more than two genes couple to collectively decide among multiple possible cell fates, we also gain insights into how these interactions drive dynamics in larger and more complex networks.